Jerssss/carpooling-webpage/README.md

 ## Installation
 Since we made use of MongoDB NoSQL, which isn't a built in feature of PHP, there is a specific setup that needs to be followed in order for the web application to be tested on one's end.

+NOTE: THIS IS APPLIED TO WHEN WAMP IS THE ONE USED AS THE SIMULATED SERVER ENVIRONMENT

 Software that must be installed:
 1. MongoDB Compass
 2. WAMP Server
 3. Composer (Download link: https://getcomposer.org/download/)
 4. MongoDB PHP Driver (Download link : https://pecl.php.net/package/mongodb)
+5. Node JS

 MongoDB Compass Database Setup
 1. Ensure that the connection string used the default port (Connection String : mongodb://localhost:27017/)
 2. Within the connection, there must be a database named as : carpooling_data
 3. Within the carpooling_data database, the following collections must be named:
     - bookings
+    - complaints
     - history
     - notifications
     - payments